 Campus Marketing Ideas to Consider:

-With the NBA, MLB, and MLS seasons resuming in fanless venues, sponsored tailgate experiences and watch parties are a feasible option for brands.
+Even though there are fewer fans filling sports venues these days, brands can still connect with fans around event venues with sponsored tailgate experiences and watch parties.
 Envision an area around venues where sports fans can safely gather to watch teams compete on jumbotrons, enjoy concessions, participate in digital activities, and experience the camaraderie of team spirit.
 This type of event would help fill a huge void for fans missing the thrill of attending a game and would make a lasting impression on them.

 Grocery stores and liquor stores are essential retail and they have seen no shortage of customers during the pandemic.
 CPG and alcohol brands can safely get products into the hands of customers with in-store sampling campaigns.
 Typically, sampling campaigns use one product sampler per store and with proper safety measures, samples can be distributed easily and safely.